mw55309/EG_MinION_2016/02_Data_Extraction_QC.md

 porefq2fa MAP006-1.2D.fastq > MAP006-1.2D.fasta
 ```

+--->

 ## poRe Parallel GUI

-A convenient alternative method of data extraction and basic run QC is offered by a second pore GUI: pore_parellel().
+A convenient method of data extraction and basic run QC is offered by a second pore GUI: pore_parellel().
 The parallel GUI is designed to process batches of base-called files, rapidly extracting FASTQ and metadata using parallel code.
 This GUI also provides plotting output similar to pore rt().
 We can launch the parellel GUI from a terminal:

 ```sh